jbech-linaro/optee_docs/architecture/secure_storage.rst

     platforms, a constant key is used, resulting in no protection against decryption, or Secure Storage duplication to other devices.
-This is because information about how to retrieve key data from the SoC is considered sensitive by the vendors and it is not freely available.
+This is because information about how to retrieve key data from the SoC is considered sensitive by the vendors and it is not publicly available.

     In OP-TEE, there are APIs for reading keys generically from One-Time-Programmable (OTP) memory.
 But there are no existing platform